Roman Catholic

 Respect Life

-*New from the NYS Catholic Conference* Radical Solidarity: A Pro-Life, Pro-Woman Legislative Agenda for New York State
+Radical Solidarity: A Pro-Life, Pro-Woman Legislative Agenda for New York State

 NYS Catholic Conference Statement on Gov. Hochul signing legislation permitting human composting